 Timing heuristics collectors rely on

-• New partnership launches: Capital One's expansion of transfer partners in 2022–2023 was accompanied by promotional bonuses to newly added programs.
-Community members report that monitoring new partnership announcements from any issuer is a reliable leading indicator of a pending bonus window.
+- New partnership launches: Capital One's expansion of transfer partners in 2022–2023 was accompanied by promotional bonuses to newly added programs.
+Community members note that monitoring new partnership announcements from any issuer is a reliable leading indicator of a pending bonus window.

-A practical monitoring stack based on collector community recommendations: RSS or email subscription to the Doctor of Credit deals feed, push notifications from a points aggregator app, biweekly manual checks of the ThankYou and Amex transfer portals, and FlyerTalk forum alerts on relevant issuer subforums.
-Collectors who check community sources three to four times per week catch the majority of broadly available transfer bonuses; those relying solely on passive notifications miss a meaningful share of windows.
+Collectors who rely on community-aggregated signal build their monitoring around RSS or email subscription to the Doctor of Credit deals feed, push notifications from a points aggregator app, biweekly manual checks of the ThankYou and Amex transfer portals, and FlyerTalk forum alerts on relevant issuer subforums.
+Community consensus suggests collectors who check those sources three to four times per week catch the majority of broadly available transfer bonuses; those relying solely on passive notifications miss a meaningful share of windows.

 The compounding effect across a points portfolio